mozman/ezdxf/docs/source/dxfentities/text.rst

     .. attribute:: dxf.halign

-        Horizontal alignment flag as int value, use the :meth:`~Text.set_pos` and :meth:`~Text.get_align` methods to handle text alignment, the default value is 0.
+        Horizontal alignment flag as int value, use the :meth:`~Text.set_placement` and :meth:`~Text.get_align_enum` methods to handle text alignment, the default value is 0.

         === =========
         0   Left